-Of course, pumpkin carving is a unique danger this time of the year, not only for children, but for adults attempting to do so while under the influence of alcohol or other substances.
-In fact, about a third of all finger and hand injuries reported on this day are lacerations, and children aged 10-14 are at the greatest risk.
+Of course, pumpkin carving is a unique danger this time of the year.
+However, not only for children but for adults attempting to do so while under the influence.
+In fact, about a third of all finger and hand injuries on this day are lacerations.
+And children aged 10-14 are at a greater risk.

-When carving pumpkins, use a pumpkin carving kit or tools designed specifically for carving, and don’t let children carve pumpkins unless supervised closely by an adult.
-Make sure that the pumpkin, tools and your hands are all dry in order to help prevent slips.
-Young children should use paint, markers or other decorating kits.
+When carving pumpkins, use a pumpkin carving kit or tools that are specific for carving.
+And do not let children carve pumpkins unless supervised closely by an adult.
+Make sure that the pumpkin, tools, and your hands are all dry to help prevent slips.
+Young children should use paint, markers, or other decorating kits.

-Other injuries that are frequently seen are hand fractures resulting from altercations where alcohol and large crowds of party-goers mix.
-The boxer’s fracture, as it is known, is a break or crack in the long bone that attaches to the pinky finger.
-An additional risk in these situations are fight bite injuries.
-These occur when a fist connects with a tooth causing damage to the hand, and sometimes infection from oral bacteria.
+Other injuries that are frequently seen are hand fractures resulting from altercations where alcohol and large crowds of the party-goers mix.
+The boxer’s fracture is a break or cracks in the long bone that attaches to the pinky finger.
+An additional risk in these situations is fighting injuries.
+These occur when a fist connects with a tooth causing damage to the hand and sometimes an infection from oral bacteria.

-Falls from long costumes and impaired vision from wearing masks often result in fractures to hands, arms, legs and feet.
-Trimming or hemming costumes and avoiding any mask which obscures vision can help prevent these falls.
+Falls from long costumes and impaired vision from wearing masks often result in fractures to hands, arms, legs, and feet.
+Trimming or hemming costumes and avoiding face coverings is ideal.
+Mask tend to obscure the vision of the one wearing it.
+Therefore, not wearing one can also help prevent these falls.
 Try to choose sturdy, comfortable, slip-resistant footwear.
-When trick-or-treating, stay on sidewalks rather than cutting through yards and carry a flashlight, both to see and to be seen.
+When trick-or-treating, stay on sidewalks rather than cutting through yards.
+Furthermore, always carry a flashlight at night.